-Sometimes it feels like you’re blindly following a path laid before you, moving from job to job or promotions without really finding fulfillment.
+Sometimes it feels like you’re blindly following a path laid before you, moving from job to job or promotions without really finding fulfilment.
 All of a sudden, you look around you and you discover that you’re not truly happy or fulfilled and you’re not quite sure how you ended up there.
 You feel stuck and try to rationalize this career path, justifying your unhappiness because of the comfort and security you get from the position.
 However, this is not the right way to live and it’s not too late to make a big change that will increase your happiness.
 Here are some steps to follow that will help you break free.

 1. Write down the pros and cons.